newsdev/ai2html/index.md

 > ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.

 Here are [examples of how we’ve used the script](https://delicious.com/archietse/ai2html,nyt) at The New York Times and [examples of how others](https://delicious.com/archietse/ai2html,others) have used it.
-Share your ai2html projects on Twitter, Delicious, etc. using #ai2html.
+Share your ai2html projects on Twitter, Delicious, etc. using <a href="https://twitter.com/search?q=%23ai2html&amp;src=typd" target="_blank">#ai2html</a>.

 ## Table of contents